zserge/zserge.github.io/src/blog/go-cloud-benchmark.md

 Finally, I didn't expect Amazon to take the last place in this rating.
 It might be good for big apps, but for small experiments, well, they charge more than DigitalOcean does, yet they give about 40% worse performance.

+I've tested Scaleway as soon as I have heard about it - low prices, more RAM, nice ARM architecture.
+Still, it seems to be slower than other platforms, but if you need larger storage or can optimize your app by running cache in RAM - it may be worth trying.
+It's close to the cheapest AWS instances, but is 3 times cheaper and has more RAM.

 P.S.
 I understand that this benchmark can show different numbers in your case.
 But if you have any comments or different results - [let me know]!